Seagate/cortx/CONTRIBUTING.md

 - Learn more about the [CORTX Architechture](doc/architecture.md).
 - Learn more about [CORTX CI/CD and Automation](doc/CI_CD.md).
 - Browse our [suggested list of contributions](https://github.com/Seagate/cortx/blob/main/doc/SuggestedContributions.md).
+- Please refer to the [CORTX Troubleshooting Guide](Troubleshooting.md) to resolve known issues.

 ## Communication Channels